bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-13-publishing.md

 **Are all fields required?**

 For Marketplace approval, you'll need to fill out all fields on your listing with applicable content and links.
 These will be reviewed as part of the Marketplace approval process.
-Case Studies and Videos are optional.
+The **Case Studies** field and **Videos** field are optional.

 **Am I able to preview the changes to my listing before publishing them?**